apache/calcite/site/_docs/reference.md

   INTEGER d DEFAULT NULL,
   INTEGER e DEFAULT NULL) RETURNS INTEGER```

-Note that all parameters have names, and parameters `b`, `d` and `e` have a default value of `NULL` and are therefore optional.
+All of the function's parameters have names, and parameters `b`, `d` and `e` have a default value of `NULL` and are therefore optional.
 (In Calcite, `NULL` is the only allowable default value for optional parameters;
 this may change
 [in future](https://issues.apache.org/jira/browse/CALCITE-947).)

-You can omit optional arguments at the end of the list, or use the `DEFAULT` keyword for any optional arguments.
+When calling a function with optional parameters, you can omit optional arguments at the end of the list, or use the `DEFAULT` keyword for any optional arguments.
 Here are some examples: